DETAILED ACTION

 Claims 12 and 18 are rejected under similar rationales as claim 7.

 Per claim 7, Gefen discloses selecting one or more test cases to test microservices, but does not explicitly teach wherein the execution of one or more test cases associated with a first cluster is performed in parallel with one or more test cases associated with a second cluster that does not overlap with the first cluster.
-However, Hegadi suggests the above (paragraph [0136]; parallel testing a plurality of test cases on a plurality of microservices, the microservices do not overlap each other (each microservice is an independent module)).
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention combine Gefen, Best and Hegadi to parallel test a plurality of test cases on a plurality of independent microservices, this would increase test speed compared to serial testing of test cases.
+However, Gupta suggests the above (Fig. 2; column 6, line 64- column 7, line 35; provisioning a plurality of test servers to conduct parallel testing using a plurality of test cases, each test server is provisioned with web services (microservices) for testing; each test server executes a test independently so they do not overlap each other).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention combine Gefen, Nidugala and Gupta to parallel test a plurality of test cases on a plurality of independent services containing microservices, this would increase test speed compared to serial testing of test cases.

 Claims 14 and 20 are rejected under similar rationales as claim 7.